YourJustice-Live/Glamdring/README.md

-## dApp
+## Overview

-YourJustice dApp: a on-chain meta-justice system for tracking and verifying reputation.
+YourJustice dApp is an on-chain meta-justice system for tracking and verifying reputation.

 ## Resources
 - [dApp](https://yj.life/)